CodeYourFuture/immersive-go-course/website/content/workbooks/workbook-7.md

 ## Product

 You will join [CYF Products](https://codeyourfuture.io/volunteers/) as a junior engineer.
-You will deployed on a team delivering a product with real users, stakeholders and deadlines.
+You will be deployed on a team delivering a product with real users, stakeholders and deadlines.
 Your challenge is to work with your team to deliver a product that meets the needs of your users, while managing the competing demands of stakeholders, deadlines, and your own learning priorities.
 Communication, organisation, and collaboration are key skills here.